-To determine the climatological characteristics of sting-jet cyclones we have 65 developed a method to diagnose the precursors of sting jets (rather than the unresolved 66 sting jets themselves) from reanalysis datasets (Martínez-Alvarado et al. 2011).
-We 67 search for conditional symmetric instability (CSI) in the moist frontal fracture zones of cyclones.
-The method is applied to the 100 most intense North-Atlantic cyclones 69 during 20 winter seasons (December-January-February, DJF) of the European Centre 70 for Medium-Range Weather Forecasts (ECMWF) reanalysis, ERA-Interim (Simmons The predicted presence or absence of a sting jet is then verified by 72 performing high-resolution, sting-jet resolving, simulations with the Met Office weather 73 forecast model (Davies et al. 2005) for 15 randomly sampled cases.
+To determine the climatological characteristics of sting-jet cyclones we have developed a method to diagnose the precursors of sting jets (rather than the unresolved sting jets themselves) from reanalysis datasets (Martínez-Alvarado et al 2011).
+We search for conditional symmetric instability (CSI) in the moist frontal fracture zones of cyclones.
+The method is applied to the 100 most intense North-Atlantic cyclones during 20 winter seasons (December-January-February, DJF) of the European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis, ERA-Interim (Dee et al 2011).
+The predicted presence or absence of a sting jet is then verified by performing high-resolution, sting-jet resolving, simulations with the Met Office weather forecast model (Davies et al 2005) for 15 randomly sampled cases.

-${75}$ 2.
-Methods
+2. Methods

-6 2.1.
+2.1.
 Reanalysis data and cyclone tracks

-ERA-Interim is a 6-hourly, global, gridded dataset of the state of the atmosphere 77 consistent with both a numerical model derived from the operational ECMWF 78 forecasting system (IFS Cy31r1/2) and observations via a 12-hour 4D-Var data 79 assimilation cycle.
-In the horizontal direction the data used has been interpolated 80 from the original T255 spectral resolution onto a regular latitude-longitude grid at the 81 equivalent grid spacing of $0.7^{\circ} \times 0.7^{\circ}$.
-In the vertical direction it was interpolated from the original 60 model levels to pressure levels between 1000 hPa and 300 hPa, with a 83 25-hPa level separation between 1000 hPa and 750 hPa and a 50-hPa level separation 84 elsewhere.
-Following the work by Catto et al. (2010), an objective feature tracking 85 algorithm (Hodges 1994, Hodges 1995, Hodges 1999, Hoskins & Hodges 2002) has been 86 applied to ERA-Interim.
-The tracks of the 100 most intense cyclones (with respect 87 to 850-hPa relative vorticity truncated to T42 resolution to emphasize the synoptic scales) over the North Atlantic ocean during the winter seasons (DJF) from 1989/1990 89 to 2008/2009 have been identified.
-90
+ERA-Interim is a 6-hourly, global, gridded dataset of the state of the atmosphere consistent with both a numerical model derived from the operational ECMWF forecasting system (IFS Cy31r1/2) and observations via a 12 h 4D-Var data assimilation cycle.
+In the horizontal direction the data used has been interpolated from the original T255 spectral resolution onto a regular latitude-longitude grid at the equivalent grid spacing of $0.7^{\circ} \times 0.7^{\circ}$.
+In the vertical direction it was interpolated from the original 60 model levels to pressure levels between 1000 and 300 hPa, with a 25 hPa level separation between 1000 and 750 hPa and a 50 hPa level separation elsewhere.
+Following the work by Catto et al (2010), an objective feature tracking algorithm (Hodges 1994, 1995, 1999, Hoskins and Hodges 2002) has been applied to ERA-Interim.
+The tracks of the 100 most intense cyclones (with respect to 850 hPa relative vorticity truncated to T42 resolution to emphasize the synoptic scales) over the North Atlantic ocean during the winter seasons (DJF) from 1989/1990 to 2008/2009 have been identified.